runrig-coop/hedgerows/index.md

 file-sharing successors in a decade-long game of whack-a-mole with the RIAA and MPAA.
 This was the heyday of the Free Culture Movement.
-Its unofficial motto, "Information wants to be free," resonated with anyone who got a cease-and-desist letter from their ISP (myself included) or who merely saw the futility of police raids on sites like The Pirate Bay, when they'd just be back up and running within a day or two.
+Its unofficial motto, "Information wants to be free," resonated with anyone who got a cease-and-desist letter from their Internet provider (myself included) or who merely saw the futility of police raids on sites like The Pirate Bay, when they'd just be back up and running within a day or two.

 Among the Free Culture Movement's coterie of legal scholars, Lawrence Lessig and Yochai Benkler were arguably its most visible champions, both hailing from